janphilippfranken/scai/README.md

 ##  🕉️ SCAI: Social Contract AI

-Bootstrapping "system messages" with meta-prompt.
+A Simulator for Learning AI Constitutions with Meta-Prompt

 ### 🧐 What is this?